emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 If r random nonces are used with the same key, the collision probability for AES-GCM-SST is ≈ r<sup>2</sup> / 2<sup>97</sup>.
 As an attacker can test r nonces for collisions with complixity r, the security of AES-GCM-SST with random nonces is only ≈ 2<sup>97</sup> / r.
 It is therefore NOT RECOMMENDED to use AES-GCM-SST with random nonces.

-With AES-GCM-SST, up to 2<sup>32.5</sup> random nonces can be used with the same key while still keeping the collision probability under 2<sup>-32</sup> that NIST requires for GCM {{GCM}}.
-If r random nonces are used with the same key, the collision probability for AES-GCM-SST is ≈ r<sup>2</sup> / 2<sup>97</sup>.
-As an attacker can test r nonces for collisions with complixity r, the security of AES-GCM-SST with random nonces is only ≈ 2<sup>97</sup> / r.
-It is therefore NOT RECOMMENDED to use AES-GCM-SST with random nonces.

 The confidentiality offered by AES-GCM-SST against passive attackers is equal to AES-GCM {{GCM}} and given by the birthday bound.
 The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.

 For the AES-GCM-SST algorithms in {{iana-algs}} the worst-case forgery probability is bounded by ≈ 2<sup>-t</sup> where t is the tag length in bits {{Nyberg}}.
 This is significantly higher than GCM and true for all allowed plaintext and associated data lengths.
 The maximum size of the associated data (A_MAX) has been lowered from GCM {{RFC5116}} to enable forgery probability close to ideal for 80-bit tags even with maximum size plaintexts and associated data.
 Just like {{RFC5116}} AES-GCM-SST only allows 96-bit nonces.